You are here

-Students learn different tools to help develop drawing skills and techniques, and expand their visual vocabulary.
-This class covers basics of linear and aerial perspective, as well as a number of traditional and less conventional approaches to composition and drawing.
+Students learn different tools to help develop drawing skills and techniques and expand their visual vocabulary.
+This class covers basics of linear and aerial perspective as well as a number of traditional and less conventional approaches to composition and drawing.

 This studio explores various methods of screen printing.
 Students gain skills in additive and photo process printing.
 The history of screen printing and contemporary registrations of the process are discussed in class.

-This studio stresses basic drawing techniques using graphite and colored pencils along with water based media.
+This studio stresses basic drawing techniques using graphite and colored pencils along with water-based media.
 Emphasis is on creating a narrative and developing skills to interpret the story line.
 Students contextualize their own work by studying and researching the history of illustration.

-Studios run from 1:30pm to 5:00pm.
+Studios run Monday to Friday from 1:30pm to 5:00pm.

 Students learn new tools to develop their drawing skills and techniques while expanding their visual vocabulary.
 This class covers basics of linear and aerial perspective, as well as a number of traditional and less conventional approaches to composition and drawing.

 Designing Character: Might, Myth & Magic - FULL